Micky Cummins: Rotherham United

 He signed a two-year contract with League Two rivals Rotherham United, then managed by Mark Robins, in May 2008.
 He scored five goals in 45 games in 2008–09.
-He scored against Championship club West Bromwich Albion in the 4–3 defeat in the League Cup Second Round on 26 August 2009; though a groin injury meant that he was restricted to just seventeen appearances in 2009–10, and he did not feature in the play-off Final defeat to Dagenham & Redbridge.
+He scored against Championship club West Bromwich Albion in the 4–3 defeat in the League Cup second round on 26 August 2009.
+A groin injury meant that he was restricted to just 17 appearances in 2009–10.
+He did not feature in the play-off final defeat to Dagenham & Redbridge.

 Grimsby Town

 Released by Rotherham, Cummins signed a one-year deal with Neil Woods' Grimsby Town in June 2010.
 He played a total of 40 games for the Conference Premier side in 2010–11, scoring one goal in a 2–0 win over Luton Town at Blundell Park.
 Though Woods was keen to sign him to a longer contract, Cummins left the club at the end of the campaign after he was released by new management duo Rob Scott and Paul Hurst.